RobinKim-SWEngineer/Android-practice-8-ViewModel/README.md

     }
     ```
     ViewModelProvider(context).get(..) will create new ViewModel object, or return an existing one if it exists.
 Now this instance should be the one that holds all the UI data!
+    > ViewModel object **should not** contain references to the associated Activities and Fragments since they don't survive during configuration changes.